Agungvpzz/Survival-Analysis/README.md

 ## 4. Methodology
 ### A. Exploratory Data Analysis (EDA)
-1. Evaluating the impact of categorical features using chi-squared (χ²) tests to determine whether churn associations differ significantly across unique category values.
+1. Visualizing churn composition using a pie chart.
-2. Visualizing churn composition using a pie chart.
+2. Visualizing churn composition across categorical features using a stacked bar chart.
-3. Visualizing the Pearson correlation coefficient between churn and each feature using a bar chart.
+3. Visualizing churn distribution across tenure using a stacked bar chart.
-4. Visualizing churn composition across categorical features using a stacked bar chart.
+4. Visualizing churn distribution across tenure under different conditions using multiple stacked bar charts.
-5. Visualizing churn distribution across tenure using a stacked bar chart.
+5. Assessing the association between categorical features and churn using χ² tests.
-6. Visualizing churn distribution across tenure under different conditions using multiple stacked bar charts.
+6. Visualizing the Pearson correlation coefficient between churn and each feature using a bar chart.

 ### B. Survival Function Estimation using the Kaplan-Meier Method (Non-Parametric)
 1. Visualizing the survival function curve and its confidence interval using a line chart.